Stocks fight to protect Trump-era gains

 |CONTINENTAL RESOURCES

-Money poured back into the U.S. Treasury market, flattening the yield curve and weighing on bank shares.
-The benchmark 10-year yield was down 5.5 basis points at 1.13 percent.
+Money poured back into the U.S. Treasury market, flattening the yield curve and pushing he benchmark 10-year yield was down 12.4 basis points at 1.13 percent.
+Still, the bank stocks gained.

 |Ticker